James Malcolm Rymer: Authorship question

-Unfortunately Lloyd's business practices did not allow authors to put their name on their published work, due to this there is disagreement over the authorship of many works published by his company.
+Unfortunately Lloyd's business practices did not allow authors to put their name on their published work.
+Due to this, disagreement exists over the authorship of many works published by his company.
 In particular the authors of Varney the Vampire and The String of Pearls are much debated.
-E.F.
-Bleiler has argued that Rymer is most likely the author of Varney due to the differences in how he wrote dialogue compared to Prest as did Louis James, the latter citing a piece of the manuscript in Rymer's handwriting.
+E. F. Bleiler has argued that Rymer is most likely the author of Varney due to the differences in how he wrote dialogue compared to Prest.
+Louis James concurs, citing a piece of the manuscript in Rymer's handwriting.

-The String of Pearls is usually attributed to either Rymer or Thomas Peckett Prest, however other contenders such as George Mcfarren or Edward Lloyd have been suggested.
+The String of Pearls is usually attributed to either Rymer or Thomas Peckett Prest, but other contenders such as George Mcfarren or Edward Lloyd have been suggested.
 The first claim of Prest being the author came in 1894 followed by a 1901 response claiming that Rymer was the true author.
-Although historically attributed to Prest recently arguments have been made that Rymer should be considered the true author of The String of Pearls.
-It is commonly noted that these works were cooperatively written and so they usually are both considered co-authors of the piece.
+Although The String of Pearls was historically attributed to Prest, more recent arguments have been made that Rymer should be considered the true author.
+Many of these works were cooperatively written, so both usually are considered co-authors of the piece.